-- □ FILL OUT THE COMMON APPLICATION at CommonApp.org - once school starts you will be very busy and have less time - □ Make a preliminary list of schools where you plan to apply and make note of application requirements and deadlines - □ Investigate whether there are supplemental essays required for some of your colleges - Start to work on additional essays DURING THE SUMMER - \Box Register for fall test dates of the SAT or ACT; - July ACT and August SAT test spots fill up quickly so sign up as early as possible so you get the school most convenient for you - □ Visit Colleges (see section on College Visits for details) - □ College Interviews are offered at some schools and even highly recommended at certain colleges (ex.
-Syracuse, College of the Holy Cross, Wake Forest); find details on the college admissions sights and schedule interviews at colleges where interviews are offered - Look at admissions pages to see if interviews are offered and how to schedule one - See the list of questions in the back of this book to prepare for an interview - Interested in Wake Forest?
-Schedule a Skype interview or on-campus interview early in the summer because their slots fill up - □ Get an FSA ID: Before you can fill out your FAFSA (financial aide form), you need to get a username and password (also known as an FSA ID)

-- □ Optional: Create a resume a record of your academic accomplishments, extracurricular activities, and work experience since you started high school - This can be useful for interviews and to help fill out applications - Some schools allow students to attach a resume to the application or scholarship
+- □ College Applications FILL OUT THE COMMON APPLICATION at CommonApp.org the application will be live on August 1 with all of the college specific information updated.
+You can fill out many sections of the application ahead of time - Once senior year starts you will be very busy and have less time trust me! - ☐ Make a preliminary list of schools where you plan to apply and make note of application requirements and deadlines - □ Investigate whether there are supplemental essays required for some of your colleges - Start to work on additional essays DURING THE SUMMER - □ Register for fall test dates of the SAT or ACT; - July ACT and August SAT test spots fill up quickly so sign up as early as possible so you get a spot at the testing site that is the most convenient for you - □ Visit Colleges (see section on College Visits for details) - □ College Interviews are offered at some schools and even highly recommended at certain colleges (ex.
+Wake Forest, Syracuse, College of the Holy Cross, are examples); find details on the college admissions sights and schedule interviews at colleges where interviews are offered - Look at admissions pages to see if interviews are offered and how to schedule one - See the list of questions in the back of this guide to prepare for an interview - Interested in Wake Forest?
+Schedule a interview or on-campus interview early in the summer because their slots fill up - ☐ Get an FSA ID: Before you can fill out your FAFSA (financial aide form), you need to get a username and password (also known as an FSA ID) - □ Optional: Create a resume this is a record of your academic accomplishments, extracurricular activities, and work experience since you started high school - This can be useful for interviews and to help fill out applications - Also helpful for teachers and counselors to write your recommendation letter - Some schools allow students to attach a resume to the application or scholarship